Why do we have an Emergency Action Plan (EAP) for Copperlode Falls Dam?

 The Outdoor Warning Stations (sirens) provide simultaneous communication across the valley to residents and others in the area at the time.
 The stations consist of a series of towers housing audible warning systems mounted at a height of 15-20m above the ground on metal poles.

-There will be up to nine towers located in the Redlynch Valley from Crystal Cascades to Brinsmead, in the areas that provide the best acoustic performance.
-They will be located on Council property.
-Every attempt will be made to minimise visual impact.
+There are nine towers located in the Redlynch Valley from Crystal Cascades to Brinsmead, in the areas that provide the best acoustic performance.
+They are all located on Council property.

 Please refer to the location map to view approximate locations for each station. ( PDF, 6.07 MB )